koraytugay/koraytugay.github.io/content/various/maven.md

 {:toc}

 ## POM
+The POM is where a projects identity is declared, builds are configured, and dependencies are defined. __The presence of a `pom.xml` defines a Maven project__.

-In Maven what matters is not just the projects pom file but the effective pom file which is constructed by the project pom file, and the parent pom file hierarchy up to the super pom.
+In Maven what matters is not just the projects POM but the effective POM which is constructed by the project POM, and the parent POM file hierarchy up to the super POM.

-A minimal valid pom file would be as follows:
+A minimal valid POM would be as follows:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>